MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/troubleshoot-direct-connectivity-issues.md

 ## Enable WCF tracing

-In the installation folder (typically _C:\Program Files (x86)\Power Automate Desktop_), edit the _UIFlowService.exe.config_ file, this requires running your text editor as administrator.
+In the installation folder (typically _C:\Program Files (x86)\Power Automate Desktop_), edit the _UIFlowService.exe.config_ file.
+This requires running your text editor as administrator.

 Add this config section: